romanschejbal/reactgirls/docs/intro.md

 # What is React and why do we like it?
-(WORK IN PROGRESS)

 Hello!
 Let me guess, you are here because you've made something beautiful using static HTML & CSS and now you want to turn your site/app into a dynamic and interactive one, right?

 > From now on, we assume you are familiar with HTML & CSS because those are the foundation of web development.
 Reason is, it could get too confusing without knowing these first.
+Actually, this whole page might still be confusing to you, but hang in there, I promise it will eventually make sense and I'll do my best explaining it to you.

 ## What is React then?